Gov. Wolf: 100 New Projects Will Improve Infrastructure, Enhance Community Development, and Protect Environment

 - Watershed Restoration and Protection: 10 projects approved; $1,035,784 total

-A complete list of Act 13 projects approved at today’s CFA meeting can be found here highlighted in pale yellow.
+A complete list of Act 13 projects approved at today’s CFA meeting can be found online.
+The approved projects are highlighted in pale yellow.

 More information about the Commonwealth Financing Authority or the Department of Community and Economic Development, visit the DCED website, and be sure to stay up-to-date with all of our agency news on Facebook, Twitter, and LinkedIn.